liquid-collective/liquid-collective-protocol/natspec/TUPProxy.md

 > TUPProxy (Transparent Upgradeable Pausable Proxy)

 This contract extends the Transparent Upgradeable proxy and adds a system wide pause feature.
 When the system is paused, the fallback will fail no matter what calls are made.
+Address Zero is allowed to perform calls even if paused to allow view calls made         from RPC providers to properly work.